zknill/sqledge/README.md

 ## SQL generation

-The `pkg/sqlgen` package has an SQL generator in it, which will generate sqlite insert, update, delete statements based on the logical replication messages received.
+The `pkg/sqlgen` package has an SQL generator in it, which will generate the SQLite insert, update, delete statements based on the logical replication messages received.

 ## SQL parsing